 Avoiding ticks: Tips from the CDC

-Choose light-colored clothing so it’s easier to spot ticks; wear long sleeves and and tuck your pants into your socks.
+- Choose light-colored clothing so it’s easier to spot ticks; wear long sleeves and tuck your pants into your socks.

 How to remove a tick

-Dispose of a live tick by submersing it in alcohol, placing it in a sealed bag/container, wrapping it tightly in tape, or flushing it down the toilet.
+- Dispose of a live tick by submerging it in alcohol, placing it in a sealed bag/container, wrapping it tightly in tape, or flushing it down the toilet.
 Never crush a tick with your fingers.